EpiphanySoft/oo/docs/Mixins.md

 in various ways, but the approach taken here is to treat mixins like alternative base classes as much as possible.

-All mixin strategies basically reduce to copying properties from the mixin class to the target class.
+All mixin strategies basically reduce to copying properties from the mixin to the target class.
 Since mixins as actual classes, this includes `static` as well as `prototype` properties.

 ```javascript